-The Georgia (GA) Trust Code will be modernized and greatly improved beginning on July 1, 2018.
-As one of a small number of members of the GA Trust Code Update sub-committee of the GA Bar Association’s Fiduciary Law Section, I was intimately involved with this new legislation.
+The GA Trust Code will be modernized and greatly improved beginning on July 1, 2018.
+As one of a small number of members of the GA Trust Code Update sub-committee of the GA Bar Association’s Fiduciary Law Section, our very own Richard M Morgan, was intimately involved with this new legislation.
 While some of these changes could be categorized as clarifications or changes around the edges to improve existing GA Trust law, other changes are fairly significant in order to modernize GA Trust law.
-The process to consider, draft and enact this GA legislation was a major undertaking that took a multi-year effort from many individuals.
+The process to consider, draft and enact this GA legislation was a major undertaking that took a multi-year, group effort from many individuals.
 We should all be proud that we have such a selfless group in GA to improve our laws.

 - Pursuant to Trust Terms.
 The trust agreement may provide the Trustee or other person with power to modify, consolidate, divide, or terminate the trust without court approval.
 (O.C.G.A.
 Section 53-12-61(a))

 - During Settlor’s Lifetime.
 The court shall (must) approve a petition to modify or terminate such trust under O.C.G.A.
 Section 53-12-61(b) if the settlor and all beneficiaries consent to such modification or termination and the trustee has received notice of the proposed modification or termination, even if doing so is inconsistent with a material purpose of the trust.

 - Following Settlor’s Death.
 The court shall (must) approve a petition under O.C.G.A.
 Section 53-12-61(c) to:

 - Modify the trust if (i) all beneficiaries consent, (ii) the trustee has received notice of the proposed modification, and (iii) the court concludes that the modification is not inconsistent with any material purpose of trust.